objcio/articles/swift-functions.md

 myFunClass.hello("Mr. Roboto", age: 5, location: "San Francisco")
 ```

-As you can see, the first parameter name of a method is not included, while all following parameter names are included when the method is called!

-It is therefore best practice to include your first parameter name in your method name, just like we're used to in Objective-C:
+It is therefore best practice to include your first parameter name in your method name, just like in Objective-C:

 ```swift
 class MyFunClass {